digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :start-after: -- INTERFACE_CHOICES_BEGIN
    :end-before: -- INTERFACE_CHOICES_END

 - Interface choices work in a very similar way to template choices.
-Any contract of a template type that is an ``interface instance`` of the interface will grant the choice to the controlling party.
+Any contract of a template type for which an interface instance exists, will grant the choice to the controlling party.
 - Interface methods can be used to define the controller of a choice (e.g. ``method1``) as well as the actions that run when the choice is *exercised* (e.g. ``method2`` and ``method3``).